Clutter (radar)

-What one person considers to be clutter, another may consider to be a target.
+Clutter is the unwanted return (echoes) in electronic systems, particularly in reference to radars.
+Such echoes are typically returned from ground, sea, rain, animals/insects, chaff and atmospheric turbulences, and can cause serious performance issues with radar systems.
+What one person considers to be unwanted clutter, another may consider to be a wanted target.
 However, targets usually refer to point scatterers and clutter to extended scatterers (covering many range, angle, and Doppler cells).
 The clutter may fill a volume (such as rain) or be confined to a surface (like land).
-In principle, all that is required to estimate the radar return (backscatter) from a region of clutter is a knowledge of the volume or surface illuminated and the echo per unit volume, η, or per unit surface area, σ° (the backscatter coefficient).
+A knowledge of the volume or surface area illuminated is required to estimated the echo per unit volume, η, or echo per unit surface area, σ° (the radar backscatter coefficient).